MrAbhi19/open-eda-appimage/README.md

 No installation.
 No dependencies.
 No container.
 Download one file, `chmod +x`, run.

----

-## Why this repo exists

-Getting up-to-date open-source EDA tools on a normal Linux system is annoying:

-- **Distro packages lag behind** — apt/dnf often ship versions that are years old.
-- **Building from source** means toolchains, dependencies, and time you don't want to spend.
 - **Full EDA bundles** (like OSS CAD Suite) are great, but ~2 GB if you only need one tool.

 This repo builds a **standalone AppImage** for each new upstream release, so you can grab one file and go.
 Every build runs in public GitHub Actions from the official source tarball — no patches, no forks, no hidden steps.